Moana (singer)

 Moana Maree Maniapoto (born 22 June 1961) is a New Zealand singer, songwriter and documentary maker.
-Widely considered one of New Zealand's most successful indigenous acts, her music is described as a fusion of traditional Māori haka, chants and taonga pūoro, with contemporary soul, reggae and classical styles.
+She is widely considered one of New Zealand's most successful indigenous acts, and her music is described as a fusion of traditional Māori haka, chants and taonga pūoro, with contemporary soul, reggae and classical styles.
 Moana was briefly married to New Zealand politician and radio personality Willie Jackson, during which time she was known as Moana Maniapoto-Jackson; they divorced in 2001.

 In 2016, Moana was inducted into the New Zealand Music Hall of Fame.

 Early life

 Maniapoto was born in Invercargill, New Zealand.
 Her Māori father, Nepia Tauri Maniapoto, was of Ngāti Tūwharetoa and Te Arawa descent.
 Her Southland-born mother, Bernadette Elizabeth Margaret (née Honywood; 1936–2025), was of Irish and English heritage.
 Maniapoto attended St Joseph's Māori Girls' College in Napier and completed her secondary school education at McKillop College, Rotorua.
 She is said to have paid her way through Auckland law school by singing covers in the highly competitive Auckland club circuit.
 She was raised Roman Catholic, with her cousin Max Mariu being the first Māori bishop.
 However during her college years Maniapoto began to question her Catholic beliefs, and abandoned them entirely after the birth of her children.
 She now considers herself a follower of traditional Māori spirituality.